EddieCodeHub/Aether-Site/README.md

 ![image of website responsiveness](assets/images/responsive_img.png)

 Aether Clan osrs is a website that is aimed at people who play the online MMORPG 'OldSchool Runecape', that are looking to join a 'clan'.
-Clans are a social aspect to the online experience of this game and tbe site advertises 'Aether clan' in order to be found by this audience.
+Clans are a social aspect to the online experience of this game and the site advertises 'Aether clan' in order to be found by this audience.
 It shall advertise what the clan has to offer to the user.
 The site will do this mainly through displaying upcoming/past in-game events in the 'events' page.
 The site will also provide links to the clans social media pages if they would like more information, and also a link to the clans disboard page, so that the user can join the clan if they would like to.
 The user will also be provided with a signup page so that they can sign up to the clan, without leaving the site.

 ## Table of Contents
 - [Aether Clan Osrs](#aether-clan-osrs)